nathan-ferchtandiker/LLMs-For-Optimization-Reformulations/README.md

 ---

-## What is Optimization?

-Optimization is about finding the best solution to a problem from many possible options.
-For example, a company might want to deliver food to many locations as cheaply as possible, or a hospital might want to schedule staff so that everyone is covered but costs are minimized.
-These problems can be described with math, and computers can help solve them.

----

-## What Does This Project Do?

-- **Reads your problem description** (in plain English and math)
-- **Builds a mathematical model** for your problem
-- **Creates example data** for testing the model
-- **Solves the model using Gurobi** (a powerful optimization tool)
-- **Analyzes the model** to find assumptions and suggest improvements
-- **Automatically generates improved versions** of your model and tests them
-- **Compares different models** to see which one works best

-You don't need to be an expert in math or optimization to use this tool!

----

 ## How Are LLMs Used in This Project?

 Large Language Models (LLMs), such as those provided by OpenAI, are a core part of this tool's automation and intelligence.
 Here's how LLMs are used: